 Sources

-- CNBC, Only 23% of Law School Grads Say Their Education was Worth the Cost
+- Consumer News and Business Channel (CNBC), Only 23% of Law School Grads Say Their Education was Worth the Cost

 - Law School Transparency, Data Dashboard